 Kakaako Gateway Park consists of two open, flat grass fields situated between Ala Moana Boulevard and Kakaako Waterfront Park.
 The fields are bound by Cooke Street to the west (Ewa) and Ohe Street to the east (Diamond Head).
 The fields are bisected by Ilalo Street.
-The most consistent users of this area in the past have been homeless people, with
+The most consistent users of the parks are the homeless people, with transient encampments around the edges of the Parks.
+However, the more makai field is also often used for field sports and picnicking.
+On-street parking spaces are located on Cooke and Ohe Streets adjacent to the Gateway parks.